wp-plugins/easy-testimonials/readme.txt

 Great question!
 With the Pro version of the plugin, you can do this with our front end form that is output with a shortcode!
 Testimonials will show up as pending on the Dashboard, for admin moderation.
 Visit here to purchase the Pro version: http://easy-testimonials.com/easy-testimonials-pro/

 = Urk!
-When I Active Easy Testimonials, I start having trouble with my Cycle2 powered JavaScript thingy on my website! =
+When I Active Easy Testimonials, I start having trouble with my Cycle2 powered JavaScript! =

 Oh no!
-For right now, your best option to is check the box that is labeled "Disable Cycle2 Output".
-This will cease including our JavaScript, and should therefore address any compaibility issues.
-After doing so, submit a support request to our Developers so they can begin working on your issue!
+Check the box that is labeled "Disable Cycle2 Output".
+This will cease including our JavaScript.

 = Ack!
 This Testimonials Plugin is too easy to use!
 Will you make it more complicated? =